viafintech/waitforservices/README.md

     $ ./waitforservice -help
     Usage of ./waitforservices:
-      -httpport=0: wait for an http request if target port is given port -ignoreport=0: don't wait for services on this port to be up -timeout=60: time to wait for all services to be up (seconds)
+      -httpport int  wait for an http request if target port is given port -ignoreport int don't wait for services on this port to be up -legacy use docker link enviroment variables
+      -timeout int time to wait for all services to be up (seconds) (default 60)

-    Attempt to connect to all TCP services linked to a Docker container (found via their env vars) and wait for them to accept a TCP connection.
+    Attempt to connect to all TCP services linked  by the environement variable declared like _HOST and _PORT and wait for them to accept a TCP connection.

+    When the _legacy_ option is specified, it finds all TCP services linked to a Docker container via their environment variables.

     When an <httpport> is specified, for services running on <httpport>, after a successful TCP connect, do an HTTP request and wait until it's done.
 This